salmi3d/pure-blog/README.md

-# pure-blog
+# 📝 pure-blog

-Simple markdown blog written with Node.js, Express, Bootstrap and MongoDB
+Simple markdown blog is built with Node.js, Express, Bootstrap and MongoDB

 ## Demo